 July Cup Jockey Statistics

-There are multiple leading jockeys in the July Cup over the last 20 renewals with Ryan Moore, Adam Kirby and J F Egan having all won the race two times.
+There are two leading jockeys in the July Cup over the last 20 renewals, with both Ryan Moore and Adam Kirby, who have both won the race two times.
 Ryan Moore winners have been with U S Navy Flag (2018) and Ten Sovereigns (2019).
-Adam Kirby's winners have been with Lethal Force (2013) and Harry Angel (2017).
-J F Egan winners have been with Pastoral Pursuits (2005) and Les Arcs (2006).
-There is one jockey who has not had the best of times in the July Cup, Frankie Dettori has ridden 13 runners to the race without recording any wins.
+Adam Kirby winners have been with Lethal Force (2013) and Harry Angel (2017).
+Two jockeys have not had the best of times over the last 20 renewals in the July Cup.
+Frankie Dettori has ridden 13 runners in the race without recording any wins, whilst James Doyle has ridden 10 without a winner.

 Here are some of the top July Cup jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):